Capturing and reporting topical treatment use in childhood eczema: lessons for data collection in eczema trials

 Background

 Emollients and topical corticosteroids (TCS) prevent and treat flares in eczema.
 However, topical treatment use is poorly recorded and reported in clinical trials.
-There is no clear consensus of how best to capture and summarise topical treatment use.
+There is no clear consensus of how best to capture and summarize topical treatment use.

 Objectives